t288matt/vatsim-chaos/ARCHITECTURE.md

 - Optimize departure times for maximum conflicts
 - Generate comprehensive conflict scenarios for events
 - **Identify and track only first conflicts between aircraft pairs**
+- **Create the single source of truth foundation with interpolated routes**

 **Core Algorithms**:
 - **Distance Calculation**: Haversine formula for lateral separation